 Tooth enamel protects the pulp.
 If the enamel is damaged, it can lead to pulpitis.

-Tooth damage can occur due to:
+Damage to the tooth can occur due to:

 How is pulpitis diagnosed?